bonitasoft/bonita-continuous-delivery-doc/md/livingapp_deploy.md

  * Business Data Model: `REPLACE_DUPLICATES`
  * BDM access control: `REPLACE_DUPLICATES`

 ## Usage

 The Bonita Continuous Delivery add-on allows you to deploy living applications artifacts using the Deployer, using the following command:
 ```
-bcd livingapp deploy -p <path>
+bcd -s <scenario> --yes livingapp deploy -p <path>
 ```
+Where
+* \<scenario>_ is the path to the scenario to be used.
+It allows to deploy to the running Bonita Stack using the tenant credentials defined in this file
-Where _\<path>_ is the file path of the application archive to deploy.
+* _\<path>_ is the file path of the application archive to deploy.

 You can add a _-\-debug_ extra option to enable the log debug mode.
 You can refer to the [BCD command line documentation](bcd_cli.md) for a complete list of available options.